 4. Targeted therapy:

-NSCLC harbours specific genetic alterations (mutation) leading to uncontrolled signaling and growth of tumor.
+NSCLC harbours specific genetic alterations (mutation) leading to uncontrolled signalling and growth of the tumour.
 Target therapy is a treatment modality that targets those cancer’s specific genes and proteins thereby stopping the growth and spread of cancer cells and limits damage to normal healthy cells.
-The most common side effects are rash, diarrhea, fatigue etc.
+The most common side effects are rash, diarrhoea, fatigue, etc.

 4. Immunotherapy